GiacomoMussita/GrabCut/README.md

 - Kmeans clustering for GMM initialization.
 I used sklearn for that.
 - Minimum cut on graph algorithm used in Rother et al. 2004.
 I used 'minimum_cut' function of library networkx, which uses a different (slower) implementation.
 - Border matting.

-### USAGE:
-- open the code in main.py.
-- uncomment the desired image definition (or change the name of the image in 'output_path').
-- modify the algorithm parameters if desired.
-- for new images, specify the positions of upper-left and lower-right pixels of the rectangle containing the object (variable 'rect_vertices').
-- run the script (it will requires approximately 4min for 3 iterations on a 525x350 image, reduce iteration to 2 for lower execution time).
-- results are saved in folder \output.